-6. Wellness & Recreation Center / Events Center
+6. Wellness/Recreation/Events Center Complex

 As its student enrollment grows, CI has a critical need for new and expanded indoor and outdoor athletics facilities including academic space, athletic courts, support space, large events and gathering space, fitness center, and a center for student health and wellness.
-Given the current critical need for recreational and athletic space, the campus is investigating options to support the development of a multi-purpose WRC of approximately 1,400 seats.
+Given the current critical need for recreational and athletic space, the campus is investigating options to support the development of the first phase of a multi-purpose Wellness/Recreation/Events Center complex of approximately 1,400 seats.
 This facility may, in the longer term, be augmented by an adjacent larger events center of approximately 5,000 seats that could host CCAA, NAIA, or NCAA division sports as well as larger community events such as concerts, sport camps, conferences, fairs and conventions.

-The JLL team prepared conceptual space programming alternatives site planning, massing studies, renderings and elevations, infrastructure assessments, and cost estimates for a phased WRC on campus.
+The JLL team prepared conceptual programming alternatives, site planning, massing studies, renderings and elevations, infrastructure assessments, and cost estimates for a phased Wellness/Recreation/Events Center on campus.
 The JLL team also prepared a preliminary market study for the larger Events Center, finding that substantial market feasibility exists for non-campus community uses and revenues for such a facility.
-A presentation of the team's work was delivered to the CI Foundation Board on August 22, 2014, and was well-received.
+A presentation of the team's work was delivered to the CI Foundation Board on August 22, 2014.